 - Wrist disarticulation

-- More than one amputation, as a result of either trauma, certain vascular problems, other amputations, or meningitis complications.
+- Multiple amputations, as a result of either trauma, certain vascular problems, or meningitis complications.
 (Read more about serious injury claims)

-- An amputation that is elective.
+- When it’s elective.
 After an injury that results in a limb being seriously damaged, for many people keeping the limb is a preferred choice, with the management of the pain and symptoms achieved through rehabilitation and medical intervention.
 In cases where the limb can’t be managed effectively, it causes too much pain or prevents day-to-day activities, some people, with agreement from their doctor, choose to have the limb removed.
 This can help to increase the quality of the day-to-day life of an individual.

 What are the complications surrounding amputation?

-There are a number of complications that can arise during and after an amputation.
+There are a number of complications that can arise during and after a proceedure.
 These can range from psychological issues to problems that can be fatal.
 Included amongst the physical complications that can arise are: